concur/developer.concur.com/attendee/attendee-resource-get.markdown

 ### Authorization header

-* Authorization header with OAuth 2.0 access token for valid Concur user.
-The Caller must have one of the following user roles in Concur: Web Services Administrator for Professional, or Can Administer for Standard.
+Authorization header with OAuth 2.0 access token for a Concur user.
 Required.

-These roles allow the user to manage data for the entire company.
+To manage data for an entire conpany, the Concur account associated with the access token must have one of these roles:

+* Web Services Administrator for Professional
+* Can Administer for Standard.

 ### Content-Type header

-application/json
+* application/json
-application/xml
+* application/xml

 ## Examples